-PARENT CONFERENCES - Conferences will be held at the end of the 1st Nine Week Grading Period and during the 3rd Nine Week Grading Period.
-Kindergarten through 8th grade teachers will schedule with you.
+PARENT CONFERENCES - Conferences will be held in early October and mid-February.
 Although the time given to individual conferences is limited, it is time well spent.
 A parent may request additional time at a later date.
 Conferences may be scheduled at other times during the year at the request of the parent or teacher.
 Any parent wishing to see a teacher is requested to call for an appointment.
 Teachers are not free for unplanned appointments, conferences, conversations, or classroom observations during the school day.
-To insure quality time with a teacher, please be sure to make an appointment.
+To ensure quality time with a teacher, please be sure to make an appointment.
 Please do NOT call teachers at home unless a particular teacher has given you his/her phone number.
 Carline is NOT an appropriate time for an impromptu conference as teachers are supervising students.

 POLITICAL ISSUES - The teaching of political matters should evoke faithful citizenship, an obligation to study the issues and political involvement.
-However, advocating a specific political stance, party affiliation and/or political agenda is not to be exercised by faculty, parents or students in the building, in the name of the school or during school sponsored activities.
+However, advocating a specific political stance, party affiliation and/or political agenda is not to be exercised by faculty, parents, or students in the building, in the name of the school or during school sponsored activities.
 The posting of political materials in Diocesan schools is strictly prohibited.
 Catholic school administrators and teachers have the obligation of teaching and advocating Church doctrine, which is contained in the Catechism of the Catholic Church or in the authentic teaching documents of the Catholic Church, relevant to any controversial issue being considered.

 RELIGIOUS EDUCATION - All students enrolled at SPCS will participate in all religious education classes and celebrations.
-Opportunities will be given to students in grades 3-8 to receive the Sacrament of Reconciliation twice a year.
+Opportunities will be given to students in grades 3-8 to receive the Sacrament of Reconciliation at least twice a year.
 It is important that parents of our students understand that we exist to support you in your responsibility to educate your child in the doctrine and practices of the Catholic faith.
 Sacramental preparation for Eucharist, Reconciliation and Confirmation are provided.

-Liturgy: SPCS provides an atmosphere in which students, families and teachers have the opportunity to experience aspects of Christian/Catholic religious education: message, community, worship and service.
+LITURGY: SPCS provides an atmosphere in which students, families and teachers have the opportunity to experience aspects of Christian/Catholic religious education: message, community, worship, and service.
 Parents are the most significant influence in a child's religious development.
 Recognizing this, the school supports the continued religious growth of students and encourages them to be involved in the school's religious programs and in the parish activities.
 Sacraments are reserved for practicing Catholics.

-Religious Instruction: Religion is seen as an integral part of each school day.
+RELIGIOUS INSTRUCTIONS: Religion is seen as an integral part of each school day.
 There is a daily period for formal religious instruction.
 Teachers, staff members and children are encouraged to pray and read the Bible often.
 Classes and experiences are designed to increase students' understanding of the sacraments, particularly Reconciliation and Eucharist.
 Eucharistic liturgies are planned and celebrated so that the school community can better understand and participate in the Eucharist.
 Classroom prayer times are at the beginning and end of the day and before lunch.
 Teachers plan these prayer experiences carefully so that children are exposed to a variety of prayer styles.
 Care is taken to create an atmosphere in the classroom conducive to prayer.
-Traditional devotions including, but not limited to; weekly Mass, the Rosary, Stations of the Cross, Adoration and May Crowning are part of the religion program.
+Traditional devotions include, but not limited to; weekly Mass, Holy Days of Obligation, First Friday Mass, Ash Wednesday, the Rosary, Stations of the Cross, Adoration and May Crowning are part of the religion program.
 No principal, teacher, staff member or student will be exempted from participation in religious observances that are deemed part of the school program.
 Classes will begin with prayer, music, scripture, etc.